The Worst Walmart Shopping Mistakes You Should Never Make

 Arrive armed with the Savings Catcher App.

 Speaking of being on your phone, here's another great reason to make sure you have it ready to go in-store.
 Walmart's Savings Catcher App can cut you some sweet deals, and help make sure you're not overpaying for anything in your cart.
-Download it before heading to the store!
+You can also save on your next trip thanks to Walmart's partnership with this money-saving app!

 Check for "pickup discount eligible" items.